Medal of Honor (2010 video game): Editions

-The Limited Edition version of Medal of Honor includes an invite to the Battlefield 3 beta and a token to download Medal of Honor: Frontline.
+The Limited Edition version of Medal of Honor includes an invite to the Battlefield 3 beta and a disc to download Medal of Honor: Frontline.
 Frontline is available only in the PlayStation 3 version.
 The Limited Edition will also feature content out-of-the-box such as early access to weapons attainable only via upgrades and a Limited Edition exclusive Heckler & Koch MP7 personal defense weapon and the M60 Light Machine Gun.

 After the announcement of the Limited Edition, EA Los Angeles stated that they would release a special Tier 1 Edition in Europe.
 The Tier 1 edition costs the same as the Limited Edition and features the same benefits as the Limited Edition (including the Battlefield 3 Beta Key).
 Additionally, owners of the Tier 1 Edition will receive a code to have access to the Class Operational Tier 1, "a select group of soldiers in order to unlock the M60 Light Machine Gun".
 The Tier 1 Edition was released in Europe, on October 15, for all three platforms.